avatria/ydeploy/README.md

 # ydeploy
-*A continuous build and deployment framework for hybris®*
+*A hybrisÂ® build and deployment framework*

 ## Introduction
 ydeploy is a continuous build and deployment framework for the hybris commerce suite.